Thursday 18th May

 Sunday 21st May

-12 hours of music and entertainment from 10am-10pm.
-5 concerts, dance displays, song competition, showground activites, circus skills and stories plus live music in the bar…
+Music and entertainment from 10am-10pm.
+Concerts, dance displays, song competition, showground activites, circus skills and stories plus live music in the bar…

 A Sunday ticket or a Weekend ticket gets you in to all of these events.